shkhln/linuxulator-steam-utils/README.md

 ### Proton

 There is semi-experimental support for [emulators/wine-proton](https://www.freshports.org/emulators/wine-proton/) (native Wine with Proton's patchset).
-Note that this Wine build is quite different from both official Linux Proton builds and vanilla Wine, thus any bugs encountered with it can *not* be directly reported to either project's issue tracker.
+Note that this port is quite different from both official Linux Proton builds and vanilla Wine, thus any bugs encountered with it can *not* be directly reported to either project's issue tracker.

 1. Run `sudo pkg install wine-proton libc6-shim python3` and `lsu-pkg32 install wine-proton mesa-dri`.